alvaromontoro/almond.css/README.md

 ### NPM

-Almond.CSS is available now as an npm package to make it easy to install and use on any project.
-Steps to include it (using `npm`):
+Almond.CSS is available as an npm package to make it easy to install and use on any project.
+These are the steps to include it in any project (using `npm`):

 1. Install the package: